The 7 best tours of Rome's Pantheon

 The guides are specialists in telling anecdotes and information to children to capture their interest.
 And since the tour is for families only, it's easy to meet other kids along the way.

 The best part?
 You can all enjoy a delicious tasting of authentic Italian gelato together.

-The tour lasts about 2:30 hours and ends at the previously agreed meeting point.
+The tour lasts approximately 2:30 hours and ends at the previously agreed meeting point.
 I take this opportunity to recommend this article if you want to know 10 things you can do in Rome with children.

 Structure of the Pantheon

 From the outside, the Pantheon is imposing and can already be seen from the Place de la Rotonde, a famous square in Rome located in the Trevi district.

 Right next to it you can glimpse an Egyptian obelisk and a very beautiful fountain.
 But all the beauty of the place is undoubtedly inside - it's great!

 The shape of the Pantheon is quite surprising and differs from all the temples of Rome realized so far.
 In fact, it mixes 3 different shapes:

 - Its entrance is enhanced by a triangular pediment